bryn9696/Bank_tech_test/README.md

 App to print bank account statement.

-Use irb to operate the system
+Use irb to operate the system.
-Enter date and the amount to deposit as an argument
+Enter date and the amount to deposit as an argument.

+This was written with a test driven approach.

-language - Ruby
+Language - Ruby
+Run bundle install
-tests run with Rspec
+Tests run with Rspec